skinny85/graalvm-truffle-tutorial/part-06/ReadMe.md

 The invoking side is implemented by the [`FunctionCallExprNode` class](src/main/java/com/endoflineblog/truffle/part_06/nodes/exprs/functions/FunctionCallExprNode.java).
-It evaluates the target of the call, its arguments, and then delegates to a `FunctionDispatchNode`.
+It evaluates the target of the call, its arguments
+(we have to evaluate them explicitly, in a loop, as the Truffle DSL has a limitation where it doesn't support specializations with a variable amount of children Nodes), and then delegates to a `FunctionDispatchNode`.

 The [`FunctionDispatchNode` class](src/main/java/com/endoflineblog/truffle/part_06/nodes/exprs/functions/FunctionDispatchNode.java)